aeewhite/Recd/readme.md

  2. Select an .mp3 file to save the stream to (must be .mp3)
  3. Press the record button

+Important: If your computer sleeps or loses network connection, Rec'd will stop recording

 ## Building

 First run `npm install` to pick up the dependencies.
 I use [Grunt](http://gruntjs.com/) for building the [NW.js](https://github.com/nwjs/nw.js) apps for Mac and Windows.
 To build all for both platforms, run the package task with `grunt package` (or `npm run build`).
 To build only one platform, run `grunt package:mac` or `grunt package:win` (the Windows build requires wine to be installed if not on a Windows machine).
 There are release scripts for Mac and Windows that will run the build and then zip it all up for github releases.
 Those can be run with `npm run release-mac` or `npm run release-win`.
 For running the project temporarily, you can use `npm start` which will start a NW instance (requires node-webkit to be installed).